Climb to 22,841 feet / 6962 meters in style

 Sleeping pad (foam)

+A foam pad will be provided but a supplemental sleeping pad is advised for warmth and comfort.
 Closed cell foam 3/4 or full length.
 This pad is used in conjunction with the first pad

 Mountaineering ice axe

 under 5’7” use 60cm, 5’7”-6’2” use 60 or 65cm, over 6’2” use 70cm

 Black Diamond Raven, Petzl Glacier

 Steel 12-pont.
 Must be fit to climbing boots prior to trip, new-matic/hybrid type

 Adjustable trekking poles

 Three piece poles recommended

 A visor hat with a good brim is essential for protection from the sun